TwixtedChaox/cyberpanel/README.md

 ## ✉️ Managing Email Aliases

+Email aliases can be managed from the CyberPanel UI under **Email → Email Aliases**.
-Use the `mailUtilities.py` helper to create or remove aliases:
+You can also use the `mailUtilities.py` helper to create or remove aliases:

 ```bash
 python plogical/mailUtilities.py createEmailAlias --alias sales@example.com --destination user@example.com